Puma Spotlight 2019-20 Skip To Main Content

 Middle school State Science Fair winners:

 Peak to Peak had two teams winning grand prizes in the international World Series of Innovation this year!
 We also had two teams win runner up and seven teams make the finals for this competition asking high school students to engage UN Sustainability goals to change the world.
-You can see Peak to Peak's two winning teams' concept videos through this link..
+Watch the video in the World Series of Innovation.

 Awards and winning teams were as follows: